 Grades will be based on total points achieved on the weekly problem set homework assignments (~75%) and the final exam (~25%).
 The lowest weekly problem set score will be dropped.
 Weekly problem sets are due at the start of the Small Group Section.
 Please note that late assignments are not accepted.
 Scholars unable to attend Small Group Sections are expected to email their assignments to their section leader by the beginning of the session.
 Answer keys to problem sets will be posted following the Small Group Section.

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.

-This course is open to a limited number of individuals outside of the ATCR and Master's programs.
+of the ATCR and Master's programs.
 Preference is given to UCSF-affiliated personnel.
-We regret that auditing is not permitted.

 To apply for this course, please fill out and submit the application below.
 Please see our fees page for cost information.
-The deadline for application is August 31, 2017.
+The deadline for application is September 7, 2018.
 Only one application needs to be completed for all courses desired during the quarter.

 The application is best completed using the latest version of